West Virginia State Board of Cosmetology License Requirements

 West Virginia Cosmetology License Renewal

-Cosmetology license renewal in West Virginia happens every annually, expiring on December 31 of each year and renewal begins in January.
-WV requires cosmetologists to have 4 hours of cosmetology continuing education during each licensure period.
-The cost to renew practitioners licenses is $35.
-Continuing education may not be required for all licenses, but CEUs are always recommended to stay current in the industry.
+Cosmetology license renewal in West Virginia happens every year, with all licenses expiring on December 31 of each year and renewal beginning in January.
+West Virginia requires cosmetologists to have 4 hours of cosmetology continuing education during each licensure period.
+The cost to renew a practitioner’s license is $35.

 Cosmetology License Reciprocity (Transfer) in West Virginia